roytang/blog/content/post/2020/07/ff7r-review/index.md

 Another thing I disliked is that we didn't get a playable Red XIII.
 I was wondering how they would handle this since I knew beforehand that he would be available in Midgar.
 I guess I can understand the decision, pacing-wise it's weird to have a playable character only available in the last 2 chapters of the game.
 At least they gave us Red as an AI character and someone who can helpfull wallrun to pull levers, so that's something I guess?

 I also understand the limited number of summons we get.
 But we have Shiva and Ifrit but no Ramuh?
 Instead we get two Chocobos?
 Shrug.

+At least I got to see the only enemy I really wanted to see in the remake: THE HELL HOUSE!
+(Now promoted to boss fight!)

+{{< photo "2020/07/ff7r/" "FINAL FANTASY VII REMAKE_20200615125524_1" "This was seriously one of my favorite random encounters in the OG due to how ridiculous it is." >}}

 ### Hard mode